pcmihnea/HA_WMR500/README.md

 - Using a Telnet client (such as [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or [Realterm](https://realterm.i2cchip.com/)), connect to the server `192.168.10.1:50007`.
 - After sending the authentication string previously generated, the device responds with its GUUID and model name - take note of the first 36-chars value, as it will be used in the following steps.
 - Send a string containing `CONFIRM` to finalize the WiFi setup.
-- To allow the device to connect to the local MQTT server, its password needs to be obtained - since it's using the unsecured MQTT protocol, it can easily be sniffer using [Wireshark's](https://www.wireshark.org) TShark [command line](https://www.wireshark.org/docs/man-pages/tshark.html) - install it using `sudo apt install tshark`.
+- To allow the device to connect to the local MQTT server, its password needs to be obtained - since it's using the unsecured MQTT protocol, it can easily be sniffed using [Wireshark's](https://www.wireshark.org) TShark [command line](https://www.wireshark.org/docs/man-pages/tshark.html) - install it using `sudo apt install tshark`.
-- Run `sudo tshark -i eth0 -f "tcp port 1883" -Y 'mqtt.passwd' -V` to begin capturing all MQTT connect packets.
+- Run `sudo tshark -i eth0 -f "tcp port 1883" -Y 'mqtt.passwd' -V` to begin capturing all MQTT connect packets - modify the target network interface based on actual local server setup (for example `eth0`, or `wlan0`).
-- Trigger a full WiFi reconnection by removing the batteries and USB power for 2 seconds, then replacing them.
+- Trigger a full WiFi reconnection (cold-boot) by removing the batteries and USB power for at least 10 seconds, then replacing them.
-- After less than a minute, the packet analysis of a MQTT connection attempt should be displayed in the console - take note of the `Client ID` (same as GUUID) and `Password` values on the last lines.
+- After around a minute, the packet analysis of a MQTT connection attempt should be displayed in the console - take note of the `Client ID` (same as GUUID) and `Password` values on the last lines.
+- If no MQTT connect packets are received, check that the local MQTT broker is running and its authentication method is configured with at least one [password file](https://mosquitto.org/documentation/authentication-methods/) - use a desktop [MQTT client](http://mqtt-explorer.com/) to verify connection is possible with the set user/password credentials.
 - Add the authentication credentials to the MQTT broker allowed users list.
 - Once the device is succesfully connected to both WiFi and a local MQTT server, commands can be issued by any MQTT client that publishes to the `enno/out/json/_GUUID_` topic, where `_GUUID_` is the 36-chars GUUID (and also client ID) obtained earlier.
 - The device responds to commands by publishing to the `enno/in/json` topic.